MicrosoftDocs/entra-docs/docs/architecture/deployment-scenario-remote-access.md

 #### Licenses for remote access per app

-To implement all the steps in this scenario, you need Microsoft Entra ID P1 for Global Secure Access (while the product is in Public Preview) and Microsoft Entra ID Governance licenses.
+To implement all the steps in this scenario, you need Global Secure Access and Microsoft Entra ID Governance licenses.
 You can [purchase licenses or obtain trial licenses](https://www.microsoft.com/security/business/microsoft-entra-pricing).
+To learn more about Global Secure Access licensing, see the licensing section of [What is Global Secure Access?](../global-secure-access/overview-what-is-global-secure-access.md).

 #### Users for remote access per app